deleteman/deleteman.github.io/index.md

 description: Blog about blogging.
 Get tips on how to start a blog, how to increase your traffic and how to turn your hobbie into an income producing endevour.
 ---
 <div class="blogpost" markdown="1">
-## 6 things Stranger Things can teach you about blogging?
+## 6 things Stranger Things can teach you about blogging
 ### 07/03/2019
 <div class="thumb" markdown="1">
 ![6 things Stranger Things teach you about blogging?](/assets/images/blogposts/stranger-lessons.jpg)